biovault/conan-tbb/README.md

-# conan-faiss
+# conan-lz4
-Build the faiss library for artifactory
+Build the lz4 library for artifactory